 Over the years, our office has gotten many questions on the subject of dental implants.
 People learn about them for the first time when they come to our office, which is why we’ve decided to include a few common questions we hear from our patients.
 If your question isn’t listed or you’d prefer to ask in person, feel free to contact our office to set up a consultation!
 Until then, we hope that our FAQ section helps you gain a better understanding of this revolutionary treatment.

 Dental implants are designed to resemble natural teeth as closely as possible.
-Not only can you eat a far more balanced diet, but you can eat the foods you wouldn’t ever consider.
+Not only can you eat a far more balanced diet, but you can eat the foods you wouldn’t ever consider with dentures or bridges alone.
 This includes chewier foods like steak and crunchy foods like apples.
-Unfortunately, dentures do not offer this same level of freedom and bridges don’t feel quite as natural because they do not replace the root underneath the gums.
+Traditional options do not offer this same level of freedom or feel quite as natural because they do not replace the root underneath the gums.

 The length of your treatment can vary depending on your specific needs.
-For example, if you need to have periodontal maintenance performed in order to make the placement and healing stages of treatment viable, this will extend the length of your treatment by several months.
+For example, if you need to have gum disease therapy performed in order to make the placement and healing stages of treatment viable, this will extend the length of your treatment by several months.
 Furthermore, if you intend on placing multiple implants, more healing time and follow-up visits may be needed before the restoration is placed.
-On average, you should plan your treatment to be anywhere between two to six months.
-The best way to determine your projected treatment length is by scheduling an appointment with our office.
+On average, you should plan your treatment to take anywhere between two to six months.
+The best way to determine your projected treatment length is by scheduling an appointment at our office.